Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 51-point total in four of seven games this season.
+- Michigan and its opponents have gone over the current 50.5-point total in four of seven games this season.

-- These two squads combine to surrender 33 points per game, 18.0 fewer than this contest's over/under.
+- These two squads combine to allow 33 points per game, 17.5 fewer than this contest's over/under.

-- The average total in Wolverines games this season is 52.0, 1.0 point above Saturday's over/under of 51.
+- The Wolverines and their opponents have scored an average of 52.0 points per game in 2021, 1.5 more than Saturday's total.

-- The 53.4 PPG average total in Spartans games this season is 2.4 points more than this game's over/under.
+- In 2021, games involving the Spartans have averaged a total of 53.4 points, 2.9 more than the set over/under in this contest.

 Michigan Stats and Trends

-- Michigan has played seven games, with six wins against the spread.
+- Michigan has six wins against the spread in seven games this year.

-- The Wolverines are 4-1 ATS when favored by 4.5 points or more this season.
+- The Wolverines have an against the spread record of 4-1 in their five games as a favorite of 4.5 points or more so far this season.

-- Michigan's games this year have hit the over on three of seven set point totals (42.9%).
+- Michigan has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Michigan is 6-1 against the spread and 7-0 overall this season when the team puts up more than 18.7 points.
+- Michigan is 6-1 against the spread and 7-0 overall in games when it records more than 18.7 points.

-- When Michigan churns out more than 406.1 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Michigan totals over 406.1 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Wolverines have turned the ball over four times this season, eight fewer than the Spartans have forced (12).
+- This year, the Wolverines have four turnovers, eight fewer than the Spartans have takeaways (12).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.